CurveLlama/CurveLlama/Whitepaper.md

 # 7. Tokenomics and Distribution

-## 7.1 CLAMA Token Utility
+## 7.1 CRL Token Utility

-The CLAMA token serves as the native utility token of the CurveLlama ecosystem.
+The CRL token serves as the native utility token of the CurveLlama ecosystem.
 It has various functions including:

-Governance: CLAMA holders can participate in proposing and voting on protocol upgrades, risk management strategies, and other critical decisions.
+Governance: CRL holders can participate in proposing and voting on protocol upgrades, risk management strategies, and other critical decisions.

-Staking and Rewards: Users can stake CLAMA to earn rewards, providing an incentive for active participation in the ecosystem.
+Staking and Rewards: Users can stake CRL to earn rewards, providing an incentive for active participation in the ecosystem.

-Fee Discounts: CLAMA holders may receive fee discounts for utilizing certain features and services within the CurveLlama platform.
+Fee Discounts: CRL holders may receive fee discounts for utilizing certain features and services within the CurveLlama platform.

 ## 7.2 Governance and Voting

 CurveLlama's governance model is designed to be transparent, inclusive, and decentralized.
-Decisions are made through a DAO, where CLAMA holders have the power to propose and vote on important matters.
+Decisions are made through a DAO, where CRL holders have the power to propose and vote on important matters.

 ## 7.3 Initial Distribution

-The initial distribution of CLAMA tokens will be conducted through a fair and transparent process.
+The initial distribution of CRL tokens will be conducted through a fair and transparent process.
 Details regarding the distribution mechanism, allocation percentages, and vesting schedules will be outlined in a separate document.

 # 8. Roadmap and Development